8 Things You Can Learn from Getting an Online Police Check

 Anybody can apply for a police check online if they are able to provide the right information that is requested.
 It is essentially a way to check your record, and determine if there have been any mistakes made.

 If you believe the results of your police check to be incorrect, you can lodge a dispute.
 You should first contact the accredited agency that processed your application immediately, and inform them of any discrepancies.
 They can assist you further and liaise with the Australian Criminal Intelligence Commission on your behalf.

 It is quite easy to apply for an online police check.
 To complete the process, you will need a debit or credit card, and the right identity documents which are in current date.

 Firstly, you’ll need to give information including your name and contact details.
 The purpose for the police check must also be stated.
 Fees must be paid and you’ll need to give further information about your identity.

 You must then add your identity documents.
 As it’s being processed digitally, a selfie is required to further confirm who you are.

 Once the form is complete, you’ll have to give consent to have your application go ahead.
-If successful, a document will arrive in your email called a national police certificate.
+If successful, a document will arrive in your email called a national police check.
 This has the results of your criminal record check.

 Is an Online Police Check Safe?